-As you croon to the melody of yeh hai Mumbai meri jaan, here’s visiting 10 iconic restaurants for you to learn more and #BeALittleMore aware about the interesting cuisines that the city offers.
+As you croon to the melody of yeh hai Mumbai meri jaan, here’s visiting 10 iconic restaurants for you to learn more and #BeALittleMore aware of the interesting cuisines that the city offers.

 1. Kyani & Co.